One repo. One runner. Zero infrastructure.

 json-render feed

-In local mode, the dashboard also renders a real-time feed of skill outputs via the json-render MCP server.
+In local mode, the dashboard also renders a real-time feed of skill outputs via the json-render feed renderer.
 Each skill emits a structured spec into apps/dashboard/outputs/, the feed picks it up instantly.
 In GitHub Actions, the equivalent path is ./notify-jsonrender which converts markdown into the same spec via Haiku.

 One north-star.
 Read every run.